 Eyeglasses are Highly Noticeable

-People tend to judge you as unusual or bad looking if your eyeglasses make your face look funny.
+People judge you as unusual or bad if your eyeglasses make your face look funny.
 The comments associated with such judgments may trigger you to have low self-esteem.
 Low self-esteem lingers on your emotions for years, especially if you’re sensitive.

 Different Kinds of Eyeglasses for Various Face Shapes